 Major nickel occurrences

-Interactive GIS-map of nickel Occurrences
+Interactive GIS-map of Nickel Occurrences

 Archean komatiite-hosted occurrences are known from the Ikertoq (part of the Niaqornarssuit ultramafic complex near Kangerlussuaq), Nuuk-Akia and Bjørnesund areas in West Greenland.

 The geological environment hosting the Voisey´s Bay deposit in Canada, continues across the Davis Strait into the Greenlandic Nagssugtoqidian Orogen, which has therefore been the focus for nickel exploration.
 This orogen can be traced under the ice cap to the eastern coast of Greenland, as the Ammassalik mobile belt, where nickel sulphide mineralized lenses have been observed along several kilometres along the contacts of three dioritic centres of the Ammassalik Igneous Complex near Tasiilaq, South-East Greenland.
-Conduit-type nickel occurrences can also be found in Gardar dykes of the Palaeoproterozoic Ketilidian orogen at the southern border of the Achaean craton.
+Conduit-type nickel occurrences can also be found in Gardar dykes of the Palaeoproterozoic Ketilidian orogen at the southern border of the Archean craton.

 Komatiite-hosted nickel mineralization has also been reported in komatiite pods or boudins in Palaeoproterozoic supracrustal rocks surrounding the Ammassalik Igneous Complex, in South-East Greenland.